disneystreaming/smithy4s/modules/docs/markdown/01-overview/05-sharing-specs.md

 ## Artifacts containing Smithy4s generated code : dependency tracking

-When packaging a project/module via SBT or Mill, Smithy4s adds a line to the Jar manifest of the project, informing downstream projects of library dependencies that may have been used during the code-generation of this project/module.
+When packaging a project/module via SBT or Mill, Smithy4s adds a line to the Jar manifest of the project, informing downstream projects of library dependencies that may have been used during the code-generation of this project/module (ie, the dependencies annotated with `% Smithy4s` in SBT, and the ones provided by
+`smithy4sIvyDeps` in mill).

-This information is used automatically by downstream usage of Smithy4s, which automatically pulls additional jars that would be specified in this bit of metadata.
+This information is used automatically by downstream projects using Smithy4s, which automatically pulls additional jars that would be specified in this bit of metadata.

 So, for instance, if you have